canro91/canro91.github.io/_posts/2020-05-01-InsightDatabase.md

 }
 ```

+Now you're creating and reading products from your database with Insight.Database.
+Did you notice you didn't need any mapping code?
+We named the classes to match the stored procedure parameters and results.
+Great!

 ## Conclusion

 Voilà!
 You know how to use Insight.Database to retrieve results and execute actions with store procedures using `Query()` and `Execute()` methods.
-They have asynchronous alternatives, too.
+They have asynchronous alternatives too.
 If you stick to naming conventions, you won't need any mapping code.
 Insight.Database helps you to keep your data access to a few lines of code.

 Your mission, Jim, should you decide to accept it, is to change the `Update()` and `Delete()` methods to comple all CRUD operations.
 This post will self-destruct in five seconds.
 Good luck, Jim.